Economic and Political Overview

 Main Sectors of Industry

-Agriculture accounts for 2.4% of Saudi Arabia’s GDP and employs 2% of the active population (World Bank, latest data available).
+Agriculture accounts for 2.7% of Saudi Arabia’s GDP and employs 3% of the active population (World Bank, latest data available).
 Because of geographical and climatic constraints (droughts), Saudi Arabia imports most of its agricultural and food product requirements.
 Water scarcity is a serious regional problem that the country is likely to face in the coming years, as the growing cultivation of wheat presents the threat of water depletion.
 Saudi Arabia is the largest market for agriculture in the GCC region; however, productivity remains limited compared with the public investment that funds the sector.
-According to official figures, the agricultural contribution to GDP amounted to about USD 19.37 billion in 2022.
-In the last five years, organic food farming increased by 18% to 52.800 tons.
+According to Saudi Agriculture, the agricultural contribution to GDP amounted to about USD 31 billion in 2024.

-The industrial sector represents 53.2% of the GDP and employs 20% of the workforce.
+The industrial sector represents 47% of the GDP and employs 16% of the workforce.
 It is dominated by non-manufacturing activities (oil drilling).
-The country has the largest oil reserves in the world and is also the largest producer and exporter of oil in the world.
+The country has the largest oil reserves in the world and is also the largest producer and exporter of oil.
 Oil accounts for nearly 90% of exports and 70% of government revenues (and more than 40% of GDP).
-The share of the non-oil industrial sector has been increasing along with the economic diversification efforts of the Saudi authorities (although manufacturing currently represents only 14% of GDP).
-According to the General Authority for Statistics, after growing in the first four months of 2023, the industrial production index decreased for seven consecutive months between May and November.
+The share of the non-oil industrial sector has been increasing along with the economic diversification efforts of the Saudi authorities (although manufacturing currently represents only 15% of GDP).
+According to the General Authority for Statistics, the industrial production index rose by 2.1% year-on-year in December 2024, driven by growth in manufacturing activity and waste management services.

-Lastly, services represent 52.2% of the GDP and employ 73% of the active population.
+Lastly, services represent 44.9% of the GDP and employ 81% of the active population.
 This sector is mainly dominated by tourism, financial and banking services, and the insurance sector.
-Tourism generates very high revenues (almost 4 million tourists per year), due in particular to the Hajj, the pilgrimage to Mecca that takes place in the last month of the Islamic year, that all Muslims are expected to make at least once during their lifetime.
-The Saudi government launched the “Financial Sector Development Program”, aimed at enabling financial institutions to support the growth of the private sector, develop an advanced capital market and improve financial planning.
-Despite facing tighter liquidity, Saudi banks are expected to maintain healthy performance metrics in 2023, thanks to the favorable operating conditions that will sustain profitability.
-In 2022, the average operating profit to risk-weighted assets ratio for Fitch-rated Saudi banks stood at 2.7%.
+Tourism generates very high revenues, thanks in particular to the Hajj, the pilgrimage to Mecca that takes place in the last month of the Islamic year, which all Muslims are expected to make at least once during their lifetime.
+In the first eight to nine months of 2024, Saudi Arabia ranked third globally for international tourist arrival growth, with over 61% (UN Tourism).
+Overall, the Kingdom recorded 30 million international arrivals in 2024, a new record, significantly up from 17.5 million visitors in 2019 when it first opened to international tourism.
+The Saudi government launched the “Financial Sector Development Program” as part of “Vision 2030”, aimed at enabling financial institutions to support the growth of the private sector, develop an advanced capital market and improve financial planning.
+Despite facing tighter liquidity, Saudi banks maintain healthy performance metrics: according to Fitch Ratings, strong gains in securities and trading boosted non-interest income for Saudi banks by SAR 1.4 billion in Q3 2024, driving a SAR 0.5 billion increase in combined profit to reach SAR 20 billion.

 Breakdown of Economic Activity By Sector Agriculture Industry Services